About CRIW Ignite! Special Funding for Literature Reviews

 CRIW Ignite!
 Special Funding for Literature Reviews is a supplement to CRIW Ignite!
 Research Grant.
 It aims to support research that synthesizes knowledge related to Equity, Diversity and Inclusion (EDI) at work in line with CRIW’s mission: “To conduct and share research that advances diversity, equity and inclusion at work.”
 The Centre for Research on Inclusion at Work (CRIW) is making CAD $50,000 available in Fall 2021 to fund up to five (5) relevant literature reviews (maximum value per review $10,000).

 The grant application intake is now closed.
+For details on the research projects funded, please see the grant award announcement.

 Approaches to literature reviews in EDI